 subscription: an identifier of a stream of messages from a specific topic.
 Note that it is possible to do concurrent reads on one subscription.
 When doing so, the concurrent reads will receive different batches of the same data set, making it easier to make ingestion concurrent.

 message: the combination of the data from the publisher and an identification of the sender.

 See some examples of PubSub communication between apps in the Tutorials section.

-You can provide a name of the subscription, in order to give a description of the topic or in which scenarios it is used.
+You can provide a name to the subscription, in order to give a description of the topic or in which scenario it is used.

-Once you have created a subscription, two graphs visualize the number of unacknowledged messages for that subscription, as well as the age of the oldest unacknowledged message for a specific time interval in two graphs, by clicking the subscription.
+Once you have created a PubSub subscription, you can view the number of unacknowledged messages for that subscription, as well as the age of the oldest unacknowledged message for a specific time interval in two graphs, by clicking the subscription.

 Delete a subscription with the bin icon.